 - Employer Training Support is a separate discretionary fund of up to £1,000 that an employer can put towards the cost of the new recruit’s job-related training.

 Employers can choose whether to apply for Recruitment Support alone or Recruitment and Training Support.
 Employer Training Support can only be used in conjunction with Employer Recruitment Support.

 Who qualifies for the funding

-Employer Recruitment and Training Support is available to your business if the individual you wish to recruit is either under formal notice of redundancy or has become unemployed in the last six months as a result of redundancy.
+Employer Recruitment and Training Support is available to your business if the individual you wish to recruit is either under formal notice of redundancy or has become unemployed in the last 3 months as a result of redundancy.

 Employer Recruitment and Training Support is available if: